yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/simulator/README.md

 `/simulator/back_end_dependencies` contains a Docker file which prepares a centos7 image with all dependencies installed.
  Use the two YAML files in this directory to create a buildstream location and build configuration on OpenShift for the image.
 .
-`/simulator/back_end` contains a Docker file which references the image stream set up in the previous step.
+`/simulator/back_end` contains a Docker file which references the image stream from the previous step.
 Use the two YAML files in this directory to create a buildstream location and build configuration on OpenShift for the image.
 This build config uses the OpenShift Source2Image(s2i) feature to copy the latest back_end source from this repository into the image, then it runs the cli.py file.
 .
 `/simulator/front_end` does not use a Docker file because there are fewer dependencies.
 Instead the build configuration directly uses a pre-built python s2i image.
 Use the two YAML files in this directory to create a buildstream location and build configuration on OpenShift for the image.